What is travel insurance?

 Not all travel insurance is equal.
 Sometimes your credit card may give you some coverage when you travel, but it may not be enough.
 Not all travel insurance covers everything you need covered and sometimes the amount of the coverage wouldn’t pay for a whole stay in a hospital if you end up there.
 You always need to check the small print to see exactly what is covered and for how much!

-I have a full low-down on World Nomads below, but first let’s look at all the things you need to think about when buying travel insurance.
+I have a full low-down on Travelex below, but first let’s look at all the things you need to think about when buying travel insurance.

 How to choose the best travel insurance